SEKOIA-IO/sol-query-library/README.md

 ### Time

-The Sekoia Platform and SKQL are highly optimised for time filters.
+The Sekoia Platform and SOL are highly optimised for time filters.

 Therefore, if you know the time period of data you want to search, you should filter the time range straight away.